keithpickering/kpd/_posts/projects/2013-05-01-computer-moth.md

       title: Completed moth image

 client: None

-tags: [photography, photoshop]
+tools: [photography, photoshop]

-intro: "In one of my Photoshop classes, I was tasked with creating a creature out of entirely unrelated materials."
+intro: "In one of my Photoshop classes, I was tasked with creating a composite creature out of entirely unrelated materials."
 ---

-Yeah!
+This actually won some sort of award at my college, so that was nice.